Dentures Peabody

 In addition to offering traditional dentures, we offer:

-- Dental implants – Dental implants are considered the gold standard in tooth replacement.
-There are a few reasons for this, including that they can last for 30+ years, they can replace any number of missing teeth, and they can replace both the root and crown of the tooth.
-If this sounds like the best option for you, then schedule a consultation at our office so we can complete a comprehensive oral exam and determine if that’s the case!
+- Dental Implants – Dental implants are considered the gold standard in tooth replacement.
+There are a few reasons for this, including that they can last for 20+ years, can replace any number of missing teeth, and fully restore both the root and crown of the tooth.
+They can be paired with a denture to create a result that rivals nature when it comes to aesthetics and stability.

 Types of Dentures